-In the previous sections, we found the function $y(z)$ up to the second order of $p_i$ ($i=0,\ldots,N-2$).
-In this Section, we look for a convenient form of all the other orders, allowing more general right hand side, and see how the higher corrections affect the periods.
-The main purpose of this computation is to automatise the computations of the mass corrections in the next Section.
-However, it can used for other purposes, such as, for example, finding the derivatives of the coupling constants with respect to $a_u$.
+In the previous sections, we found the coefficients $p_i$ of the function $y(z)$ up to second order in $\delta$.
+In this section, we look for a convenient form of all higher orders, allowing a more general right-hand side, and see how higher-order corrections affect the periods.
+The main purpose of this computation is to automate the introduction of the mass corrections in the next Section.
+However, it can be used for other purposes, such as finding the derivatives of the coupling constants with respect to $a_u$.

 We consider an equation of the form